List of Top 3 Careers in Derivatives

 - Gathering detailed information to project market trends and make buy/sell decisions accordingly, at the same time keeping informed all the stakeholders of the trade agreement.

-- Getting in touch with the sales department and clients to discuss market volatility and trends and unanimously reaching a trading decision.
+- I am getting in touch with the sales department and clients to discuss market volatility and trends and unanimously reaching a trading decision.

 - Carry out valuations and forecasting to publish relevant reports and identify issues impacting client needs through the analysis.